ivanitlearning/AWS-Associate-Courses/README.md

 CloudWatch and CloudWatch Logs cannot natively capture data inside an instance.

-CloudWatch Agent is required for OS visible data.
+CloudWatch Agent (similar to Nagios agent) is required for OS visible data.
 It sends this data into CW For CW to function, it needs configuration and permissions in addition to having the CW agent installed.
 The CW agent needs to know what information to inject into CW and CW Logs.

+Log examples:

+- /var/log/secure
+- /var/log/httpd/access_log

 The agent also needs some permissions to interact with AWS.
 This is done with an IAM role as best practice.
 The IAM role has permissions to interact with CW logs.
 The IAM role is attached to the instance which provides the instance and anything running on the instance, permissions to manage CW logs.

 The data requested is then injected in CW logs.
 There is one log group for each individual log we want to capture.
 There is one log stream for each group for each instance that needs management.
 We can use parameter store to store the configuration for the CW agent.

 ### 1.8.6.
 EC2 Placement Groups

+Three types:

 #### 1.8.6.1.
 Cluster Placement -> Pack Instances Close Together

-Designed so that instances within the same cluster are physically close together.
+* Designed so that instances within the same cluster are physically close together.

-Achieves the highest level of performance possible inside EC2.
+* Achieves the highest level of performance possible inside EC2.

-Best practice is to launch all of the instances within that group at the same time.
+* Best practice is to launch all of the instances within that group at the same time.
-If you launch with 9 instances and AWS places you in a place with capacity for 12, you are now limited in how many you can add.
+  If you launch with 9 instances and AWS places you in a place with capacity for 12, you are now limited in how many you can add eg. you can't double to 18.

-Cluster placements need to be part of the same AZ.
+* **Cluster placements need to be part of the same AZ**.
 Cluster placement groups are generally the same rack, but they can even be the same EC2 host.

-All members have direct connections to each other.
+* All members have direct connections to each other.
 They can achieve **10 Gbps single stream** vs 5 Gbps normally.
 They also have the lowest latency and max packets-per-second (PPS) possible in AWS.

+* No resilience.
 If the hardware fails, the entire cluster will fail.

 ##### 1.8.6.1.1.
 Cluster Placement Exam PowerUp